cdk8s-team/cdk8s-plus/CONTRIBUTING.md

 available in cdk8s-plus-22, so changing it would require making a change to cdk8s-plus-21 and cdk8s-plus-20.
-If you need to make a pull request to a version of cdk8s-plus that isn't the latest version, then **the branch name of your pull request must contain `k8s-XX-`** where XX is the version number.
-For example, to make a pull request to cdk8s-plus-21, you could name the branch `k8s-21-bug-fix`.
+If you need to make a pull request to a version of cdk8s-plus that isn't the latest version, then **the branch name of your pull request must match the [`k8s-(\d\d)\W`](https://regex101.com/r/AfFlZg/1) regex.
+For example, to make a pull request to cdk8s-plus-21, you could name the branch `k8s-21/bug-fix` (`k8s-21-bug-fix` would also work).
 When you submit the pull request on GitHub, make sure the target branch matches your branch name (in this example, it would be `k8s-21/main`).
 The pull request should target the latest branch that your fix applies for - so in the example above, only a PR to `k8s-21/main` is required, and we will backport it to `k8s-20/main`.

 ### Developer Certificate Of Origin (DCO)